dedis/cothority/README.md

 #### Using the CoSi Client

-To tell the CoSi client which cothority it should use for signing requests, you need to specify a configuration file.
+To tell the CoSi client which cothority (public key) it should use for signing requests (signature verification), you need to specify a configuration file.
 One option is to use the [DEDIS cothority configuration file](https://github.com/dedis/cothority/blob/master/dedis-cothority.toml) which is included in this repository.
 To have a shortcut for later on, set:

 ```
 export COTHORITY=$GOPATH/src/github.com/dedis/cothority/dedis-cothority.toml